vorakl/vorakl.github.io/src/content/pages/reading.rst

 -----------------------------

 + **Understanding the Digital World**, Brian Kernighan, 2017 As it's perfectly said in the foreword: "What You Need to Know about Computers, the Internet, Privacy, and Security".
-Although the main reader of the book in a non-technical person with no previous IT background, anyone can benefit from reading it.
+Although the main reader of the book is a non-technical person with no previous IT background, anyone can benefit from reading it.
 The author describes very technical and hard topics using simple words and makes the understanding of the big picture easy and natural.

 + `Composing Programs`_, John DeNero
     This on-line resource focuses on various methods of organizing code, programming paradigms (functional, procedural, declarative), functional and data abstractions (ADT, Object-Oriented), and many other fundamental concepts of programming.